 At Yew Tree, we believe that the development of computing skills is vital to ensure that children are equipped for the next stage of their education and beyond.
-All children are taught computing through a weekly session.
-The lessons are facilitated by subject specialist teachers, Mr Mistry and Mr Keylock.
+All children are taught computing by subject specialist teachers, Mr Mistry and Mr Keylock.

 As a school, we follow the Purple Mash computing scheme of work.
 This ensures that the children meet the aims of the National Curriculum 2014 and provides the children with the opportunity to work using a variety of different software and hardware developing their coding skills.